InioX/dotfiles/README.md

 #### 1. Using the installer

+> [!TIP]
-The install script will automatically install paru if it does not find the package, and has a prompt with what dependencies to install or not.
+> The install script will automatically install paru if it does not find the package, and has a prompt where you can pick which dependencies to install.

 ```shell
 bash <(curl -s https://raw.githubusercontent.com/InioX/dotfiles/arch/install.sh)